About Us

 In early April of 1994 we scheduled our first game of St. Louis Challenger Baseball at Tilles Park, part of the St. Louis County Parks system.
 We had not idea what we were doing and were just hoping some players would show up.
 Somehow we’d figure things out.
 Happily about 14 players showed up.
 Even though it was April it was so cold that everyone was still wearing a winter coat.

 We were just throwing the ball around, getting ready to start the game, when a van pulled up and a girl’s softball team piled out to be our very first buddies.
 We are so grateful for those buddies because, and this is something among many things we have learned over the years, that buddies might be the most important part of our league.
-A big part of the fun we had that year is due to those and other buddies that came out that season.
+Thanks to those first buddies, our players had so much fun that they were inspired to keep coming back.
+The players and their families even told other people with disabilities about us and they too joined us to make friends.
+And it kept on going.

 Now and in the Future